john-roufaeil/learning-notebook/Operating Systems/basics.md

-# OS
+# OS Basics

 A system is a combination of components each having specific function

 Assembly is HW dependent
-C is IO dependent
+C is IO and OS dependent

 Microprocessor: CPU and several supporting chips
 Microcontroller: CPU on a single chip